projectcalico/calico/networking/ipv6.md

 1. Using the [{{site.prodname}} Kubernetes install guide]({{site.baseurl}}/getting-started/kubernetes/self-managed-onprem/onpremises), download the appropriate {{site.prodname}} manifest for IPv6 deployment and save it as `calico.yaml`.

-1. Edit the `calico.yaml` ipam section, and modify it to disable IPv4 assignments and enable IPv6 assignments.
+1. Edit the CNI config (calico-config ConfigMap in the manifest), to disable IPv4 assignments and enable IPv6 assignments.
    ```
        "ipam": {
            "type": "calico-ipam",